 - Use kitchen scissors to cut the pepper and onion strands a couple times.
 I underestimated the importance of this step but if you skip it, it is literally one giant never ending strand 🙂

-- Place the peppers and onion in a skillet over medium-high heat with avocado oil (extra virgin olive oil or coconut oil works too).
+- Place the peppers and onion in a skillet over medium-high heat with avocado oil (olive oil or coconut oil works too).

-- Cook for about 7 minutes until things start to soften, tossing occasionally.
+- Cook for about 7 minutes until things start to soften, using tongs to toss occasionally.

-- Sprinkle the with toasted pine nuts, basil, and hemp hearts!
+- Sprinkle the with toasted pine nuts and hemp hearts and garnish with basil!

 - Serving Size: 4